zetalex/genesys_2_2024_1/README.md

 The elements in the block diagram are configured with double click as follows:
 - Microblaze V, click on Advanced:
     - Disable all instruction, data cache and disecrete ports.
+    - Enable Missaligned Exceptions and Illegal Instructions Exceptions in BASIC Mode at a minimum.
     - Make sure that in Debug tab, the Debug Module Interface is enabled
     - In Buses, enable both Local Memory Bus Interfaces (Data and Instruction) and both AXI Interfaces (Data and Instruction)
 - Local memory: Use the Block automation from Vivado to get the correct core